Regina 7.4 Calculation Engine

 Builds a graph from a line of plantri output, using Regina's variant of the plantri ASCII format.

 The software plantri, by Gunnar Brinkmann and Brendan McKay, can be used to enumerate 4-valent planar graphs (amongst many other things).
-This routine converts a piece of output from plantri, or the encoding of a graph using Regina's own plantri() or canonicalPlantri() functions, into a ModelLinkGraph object that Regina can work with directly.
+This routine converts a piece of output from plantri, or the encoding of a graph using Regina's more general plantri() or canonicalPlantri() functions, into a ModelLinkGraph object that Regina can work with directly.

 When run with these flags, plantri produces output in the following form: